aileot/nvim-laurel/README.md

        },
        performance = {
          rtp = {
-           -- recommended not to reset &runtimepath.
+           -- recommended not to remove nvim-laurel from &rtp. reset = false,
-           reset = false,
          }
        }